vasalis/TeamsRecordingBotAndAzureCongitiveServicesAtWork/Readme.md

 2. A Teams Tenant with Admin rights
 3. A custom domain, where you can create an A Record

-## !Currently broken functionallity
-Facing a bug that causes the recording bot POD to fail launching.
-Stay tuned for updates...
 ## TL;DR
 1. The scope of this repo is by using GitHub Actions to automate the entire process of running the sample.
 2. In theory, by: